Murders of Roxanne Ellis and Michelle Abdill: Aftermath

 On August 9, 1996, an LGBT advocacy and education center opened in Ashland, named the Abdill-Ellis Lambda Community Center in honor of the murdered pair.
 The Abdill-Ellis Lambda Community Center closed in August 2010.

 In April 2001, Sen. Gordon H. Smith (R-OR) cited the murders when arguing in the U.S. Senate on behalf of a hate crimes provision proposed for inclusion in the Local Law Enforcement Act of 2001.

 Acremant was found dead in his death row cell Friday, October 26, 2018.
-The cause is under investigation.
+He died from natural causes.

 TV documentaries

 The murder of Ellis and Abdill was featured on the series Very Bad Men, on the Investigation Discovery channel that first aired in August 2012.

 This case was also featured in TV show Forensic Files, season 12, episode 25: "Printed Proof".